Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Stability Analysis

-Some remarks are in order.
 We point out that with this transformation we obtained a dynamical system with two-time scales as the one described in Section~\ref{app:averaging} (cf.~system~\eqref{eq:mixed_scale_system}).
-As customary in the context of timescale separation theory, we distinguish between (i) the fast dynamics~\eqref{eq:mixed_scale_system_our_fast} with state $\tc$, and (ii) the slow one~\eqref{eq:mixed_scale_system_our_slow} with state $\tz$.
-Figure~\ref{fig:block_diagram} shows the mentioned interconnected structure of system~\eqref{eq:mixed_scale_system_our}.
+As customary in this context, we distinguish between (i) the fast dynamics~\eqref{eq:mixed_scale_system_our_fast} with state $\tc$, and (ii) the slow one~\eqref{eq:mixed_scale_system_our_slow} with state $\tz$.
+Fig.~\ref{fig:block_diagram} shows the mentioned interconnected structure of system~\eqref{eq:mixed_scale_system_our}.

-It is also worth noting that, in this reformulation, the effect of the exogenous/dithering signal $\wt$ has been embedded in the time dependency of $h$, $g$, and $f$.
-Finally, by using the definitions of $h$, $g$, and $f$ (cf.~\eqref{eq:h_g_f}) and the fact that $\G(\gstar,\pr) = 0$ since $\gstar$ is the solution to problem~\eqref{eq:LQR}, we note that
+In this reformulation, the effect of the exogenous signal $\wt$ is embedded in the time dependency of $h$, $g$, and $f$.
+Finally, by definition of $h$, $g$, and $f$ (cf.~\eqref{eq:h_g_f}) and since $\G(\gstar,\pr) = 0$, for all $\iter \in \N$, we have